xenanetworks/open-automation-python-api/docs/source/api_ref/llapi/l23/m_commands.rst

-Module
+Module Classes
 =================================

-This module contains the **L23 module commands** that deal with basic information about, and configuration of the test modules.
+This module contains the **L23 module classes** that deal with basic information about, and configuration of the test modules.
 The module command names all have the form ``M_<xxx>`` and require a module index id.

 -------